a variety of vegetables and fish with nutrients to eat during menopause

 Weight management

-As estrogen levels drop, there is a natural decline in the size and number of muscle fibers in your body, causing your muscle mass to decline.
+As estrogen levels drop, there's a natural decline in the size and number of muscle fibers in your body, causing your muscle mass to decline.
 Less muscle mass can lead to a slower metabolism.
-This means that your body burns fewer calories at rest, and the calories that are not burned get stored as fat.
-Maintaining a healthy weight is essential to reduce the risk of developing conditions such as heart disease, diabetes, and osteoporosis.
+This means that your body burns fewer calories at rest, and the calories that aren't burned get stored as fat.
+To help prevent conditions like heart disease, diabetes, and osteoporosis, it's important to work towards maintaining a healthy weight.

 Food ideas: Whole grains, fruits and vegetables, lean protein, calcium.